syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 ## Auto Detect Complex Script

-This property enables the complex script validation for the text present in Excel document and renderes it into PDF document.
+This property enables the complex script validation for the text present in Excel document and renders it into PDF document.
 It's default value is FALSE.

 The following complete code snippet explains how to enable `AutoDetectComplexScript` property while converting an Excel document to PDF.